 Aaron Kusano, MD, Affiliate Assistant Professor

 Robert Lada, MD, Affiliate Assistant Professor

-Tanya Leinicke, MD, Term Associate Professor and Associate Director, firstname.lastname@example.org
+Tanya Leinicke, MD, Term Associate Professor, firstname.lastname@example.org

 Megan LeMasters, MD, Adjunct Assistant Professor, email@example.com

 Brian McMahon, MD, Affiliate Professor

 Sarah Murphy, MD, Term Assistant Professor, email@example.com